adamchainz/pelican_novapost/content/git-history-matters.rst

 As a matter of fact, lambda contributors (not core-committers) tend to submit incomplete commits with low quality messages.
-But it is not a big problem and it should not require core-contributors spend time to improve their messages or squash their commits.
+But it is not a big problem and core-contributors should not spend time to improve messages or squash commits.
 Because core-contributors can merge with a high-quality commit message.

     The main points are engaging the community, getting work done, and having a usable commit history.

 * Merge commits make the history usable.

-* Core-committer have better focus on the pull-request result (i.e. on the contents of merge commits) than on the way this result was produced.
+* Core-committers have better focus on the pull-request result (i.e. on the contents of merge commits) than on the way this result was produced.

 * Discussions around pull-request result have higher value than discussions around commit units.

-  Of course, if contributors submit commits with a smart scope and a nice message, then it is fine.
+  Of course, if contributors submit commits with a smart scope and a nice message, then it is better.
 But core-contributors should not bother too much about it.
 What matters is the quality of the result that is actually merged in main branch.